joomla/joomla-framework/src/Joomla/Oauth2/README.md

 # The OAuth2 Package
 ## Introduction
-The OAuth2 package is a
+The OAuth2 package is a simple package designed to enable OAuth2 authentication.
+You can read about the OAuth2 spec at [http://tools.ietf.org/html/rfc6749](http://tools.ietf.org/html/rfc6749).

 ## Using the Class
 ### Constructor Parameters